 - IBS (Irritable Bowel Syndrome)

 Fees will be agreed before your first appointment.
-I consult in Edinburgh and Aberdeenshire.
-I am recognised by most private health insurers including BUPA, Nuffield, CIGNA, AXA PPP.
+I am recognised by most private health insurers including BUPA, Nuffield, CIGNA, AXA PPP, Optima.

 4A Great Stuart Street